Houston Violent Crimes Lawyer

 - Attempted Murder

 Crimes of violence are generally charged as felonies since they involve injury to a victim.
 You should never attempt to handle a felony offense without the help of an experienced criminal defense attorney.
 Mr. Alston will thoroughly review your case, preparing a strong defense.
-He is a skilled litigator with a proven track record.
+He is a skilled Houston criminal defense lawyer with a proven track record.
 You cannot afford to risk your freedom to an untested attorney.